Chris Toney: Education

 Toney was one of a few Republicans to oppose an omnibus education bill that would allow charter schools in West Virginia and increase school funding, among other things.

 Additionally, Toney supported a bill to allow students in home-school to participate in public school sports, on the condition that they take certain virtual classes.

 Federal term limits

 Toney sponsored a resolution supporting a Constitutional convention to consider term limits for members of Congress.
 A similar resolution was adopted by both houses of the legislature in 2021.
 Many more states would have to ratify similar resolutions for a convention to be held.

 Gun control

-As of 2020, Toney had a 92% rating from the National Rifle Association and a 64% rating from the West Virginia Citizen's Defense League, a local gun rights organization.
+As of 2020, Toney had an "A" rating from the NRA Political Victory Fund and a 64% rating from the West Virginia Citizen's Defense League, a local gun rights organization.

 Toney supported a bill to allow concealed carry on college campuses.
 The bill was ultimately stalled in the State Senate by protest and debate.